symfony-cmf/symfony-cmf-docs/index.rst

 What is our target audience?
 ----------------------------

-There are basically to main target audiences:
+There are basically two main target audiences:

 #.
-Developers that have build a custom application with Symfony2 and just need to also
+Developers that have built an existing custom application with Symfony2 and need a fast
-   support content management.
-Be it sophisticated CMS features like semantic content, inline editing, multi-channel delivery etc. or a few content pages for things like the about/contact pages.
+   way to add support for content management.
+Be it sophisticated CMS features like semantic content, inline editing, multi-channel delivery etc. or just a few content pages for things like the about/contact pages.

 #.
 Developers that need to build a highly customized authoring and content delivery
-   solution that no out of the box CMS can properly provide through customization.
+   solution that no out-of-the-box CMS can properly provide through customization alone.

 Getting started